bihealth/sodar-server/docs_manual/source/app_samplesheets_edit.rst

 some links appear to be incorrectly enabled/disabled, you can manually update the project cache based on current sample sheet data.

-To do this, open the *Sheet Operations* menu and click on *Update Sheet Cache*.
+To do this, open the :guilabel:`Sheet Operations` dropdown and select :guilabel:`Update Sheet Cache`.
 This will start the cache updating operation in the background.
 You will receive an alert in the SODAR UI once this operation has finished.
 Note that depending on the size of the sample sheets and the number of associated files, this operation may take anything from a few seconds to a few minutes.